paavohuhtala/customs/readme.md

 `ts-prune` analyses these cases, but my understanding (which might be entirely wrong) is that it does it using a simple "does this module contain this identifier" check.
 This is good enough in many cases, but strictly speaking it is insufficient in a language where identifiers can [shadow](https://en.wikipedia.org/wiki/Variable_shadowing) each other, which TypeScript definitely is.
 (In fact, TypeScript is more complicated than JS because types and values live in mostly different namespaces: you can have a type and a variable of the same name in the same file, and export them separately.
 Not to mention classes which are both types and values at the same time.)
 I might implement these later, either using the simple identifier check or a more elaborate light semantic analysis pass, which would take block scoping and shadowing into account.

-There are also some neat features from `ts-prune` which I haven't implemented into `customs` yet.
-Module paths are normalized as a part of the analysis, but these normalized paths are used in the output instead of the real original file paths.
-The tool also does not print line numbers, but adding them should be relatively easy as `swc` already includes source span information in the AST.

 ## ToDo

 - Add some tests
 - Setup a CI pipeline
 - Report locally used exports separately vs completely dead code
-- Show real file names in the output, not just normalized module paths
-- Include line numbers in the output
 - Support .gitignore
 - Support JS files
 - Handle non-code imports (e.g CSS modules) without an ugly error message